pacphi/spring-io-api-mcp/README.md

 ## Example prompts

-The MCP server serves infornmation about Spring project releases and support generations, so you can ask questions like:
+The MCP server serves information about Spring project releases and support generations, so you can ask questions like:

 `Which versions of the spring-boot project got released?`